 Check if You Need Commercial Auto

-Before getting back to work, a useful piece of lockdown insurance advice is to double-check your vehicles are covered for liability, too.
+Before getting back to work, a useful piece of lockdown insurance advice is to double-check that you have cover for your too.
 This is another coverage painters often miss.
-If you’re using your van for work purposes and are involved in an accident, your personal insurance may be void.
+If you’re using your van for work purposes andhave an accident, your personal insurance may be void.

 It’s best to check your policy and consider whether you need additional Commercial Auto coverage.
 Talk to us if you are not sure.